29 Jun Helping battle coronavirus in Nepal

 Thanks to the initial response to our Coronavirus Appeal we’ve already been able to support various programmes which are helping the most disadvantaged people in Nepal through these difficult times.

-This first series of initiatives will get urgent assistance to at least 7,000 people, through programmes now being delivered by four partners across four districts.
+This first series of initiatives will get urgent assistance to about 9,000 people, through programmes now being delivered by four partners across four districts.

 Quarantine centres in Mugu and Banke

 Your gifts mean that INF Nepal can help people in quarantine centres in Banke and Mugu, as they attempt to travel home – many returning from migrant labour in India.